 During this time, the property and house were fully staffed, and Mr. Lilly came daily from Oldfields to the “Hobby House” for his creative endeavors.
 Although all the changes to the estate were complete around 1965, Mr. and Mrs. Lilly decided not to move to Twin Oaks from Oldfields after all.
 J.K.
 Lilly died in 1966.
 In the late 1980s, the Lillys’ daughter, also named Ruth Lilly, took up residence at Twin Oaks and enjoyed the home until her death in December 2009.
 Ruth Lilly was one of the nation’s major philanthropists, and both Indianapolis and Indiana benefited greatly from her many charitable gifts.

 The Weaver family purchased Twin Oaks several years ago with a special intent in preserving the property and its acres of woodlands from development.
 They generously updated the home’s interior for its use by IHS by refinishing hardwood floors and painting.
 The Collections department placed 21 Indiana paintings in the home.
-Several donors made financial gifts to furnish the first floor rooms and the guest bedrooms where out-of-town IHS trustees, speakers and consultants may now be accommodated.
-A Furnishings Committee consisting of Trustees Wanda Y. Fortune and Katharine Kruse, designer Tom Korecki, and guided by Ben Solomon and Ryan Paris of Solomon-Jones Antiques, worked to create a warm and hospitable environment as a backdrop for the appreciation of Indiana history and IHS’s statewide mission and work.
+Several donors made financial gifts to furnish the first floor rooms and the guest bedrooms where out-of-town IHS trustees and speakers are now accommodated.
+A Furnishings Committee consisting of Trustees Wanda Y. Fortune and Katharine Kruse, designer Tom Korecki, Kirby Stearley and guided by Ben Solomon and Ryan Paris of Solomon-Paris Antiques, worked to create a warm and hospitable environment as a backdrop for the appreciation of Indiana history and IHS’s statewide mission and work.